alucard001/Custom-CloudWatch-Logger/README.md

 - `"aws/aws-sdk-php": "^3"`

 ## Notes
+- I haven't put it on composer [Packagist](https://packagist.org/), you would not find it there.
 - Make sure you have necessary permission to create loggroup and logstream.
 - If the code cannot create either loggroup or logstream, a tradition `error_log` function is used to log this event
 - By default the log group name is `PHPApplicationErrors` and log stream name in the log group is `ErrorLogStream`.